Solidarity and social distancing: A sociologist's perspective

 The moral code of the pandemic will restrict individual freedom temporarily, but its effect will stay with us much longer than the pandemic itself.
 It is a collective force of solidarity that will reckon with acts of libertarianism and neglect, and that can restore social justice, the contours of which will be the subject of struggle in the months and years to come.

-Matthew Hayes is a sociologist and Canada Research Chair in Global and International Studies at St. Thomas University.
+Matthew Hayes is a sociologist and Canada research chair in global and international studies at St. Thomas University.
 His book, Gringolandia: Lifestyle Migration under Late Capitalism (University of Minnesota Press) explores global inequality in the lives of North American migrants to Ecuador.

 Image: GoToVan/Flickr